The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Federated Byzantine agreement

 \subsection{Preconditions to safety}

 A set of nodes in an FBAS enjoy \emph{safety} if no two of them ever externalize different values for the same slot~\cite{mazieres2015stellar}.
 In a blockchain context, a lack of safety guarantees translates into the possibility of forks and double spends.
-Protocols such as SCP ensure that, if all nodes are honest and no two quorums ever externalize conflicting values, no two nodes in the FBAS will either.
-The situation that two quorums externalize different values is avoided by maintaining \emph{quorum intersection}.
+Protocols that honor an FBAS can only guarantee safety if the FBAS enjoys \emph{quorum intersection}.

-\begin{definition}[quorum intersection~\cite{mazieres2015stellar}] A given FBAS enjoys quorum intersection iff any two of its quorums share a node—i.e., for all quorums $U_{1}$ and $U_{2}$, $U_{1} \cap U_{2} \neq \emptyset$. \end{definition}
+\begin{definition}[quorum intersection~\cite{mazieres2015stellar}] A given FBAS enjoys quorum intersection iff any two of its quorums share a node---i.e., for all quorums $U_{1}$ and $U_{2}$, $U_{1} \cap U_{2} \neq \emptyset$. \end{definition}

 For example, the set of quorums $\set{\set{0,2},\set{0,1,2}}$ intersects, whereas introducing an additional quorum $\set{1,4}$ would break quorum intersection.
 In the latter scenario, $\set{0,2}$ and $\set{1,4}$ could induce two new, separated FBASs~\cite{losa2019stellar_instantiation}.
-In a similar way as for liveness, we say that an FBAS enjoys \emph{quorum intersection despite faulty nodes} iff every pair of non-faulty quorums intersects in at least one non-faulty node.
-If quorum intersection despite faulty nodes is not given, safety cannot be guaranteed (although it can be maintained by chance).
+We say that an FBAS enjoys \emph{quorum intersection despite faulty nodes} if every two quorums that contain non-faulty nodes intersect in at least one non-faulty node, even if all faulty nodes change their quorum sets in arbitrary ways or report different quorum sets to different peers.
+Formally, quorum intersection despite faulty nodes is defined via a \emph{delete} operation that transforms an FBAS based on the assumption that a given set of nodes is acting in the most harmful (to safety) way possible.